 How You Earn Your Degree

 The Bachelor of Arts (Hons) in Business Management & Enterprise program lasts three years, with each divided into two semesters.
-Each semester students complete three courses, including industrial visits and guest speaker sessions.
+Each semester students complete three courses, including company visits and guest speaker sessions.
 Students will earn a U.K. state-recognized undergraduate degree awarded by the University of Derby.
 The University of Derby is a public university recognized by the U.K. government higher education authorities and the National Recognition Information Center (NARIC) and audited by the Quality Assurance Agency for Higher Education (QAA).
 This program is also accredited by the Chartered Management Institute (CMI).

 First Semester (30 ECTS)